Introduction to the Retail Reset

 -

-Joann Fabrics: After filing for bankruptcy, Joann is closing all 800 stores across 49 states.
+Joann Fabrics: After filing for bankruptcy, Joann is closing all 800 stores across 49 states as part of a structured path to address financial challenges and liquidate assets.

 -